irrdnet/irrd/docs/admins/deployment.rst

 IRRd requires:

 * Linux, OpenBSD or MacOS.
 Other platforms are untested, but may work.
-* PyPy or CPython 3.8 through 3.11 with `pip` and `virtualenv` installed.
+* CPython ("regular" Python) 3.8 through 3.11 with `pip` and `virtualenv` installed.
+PyPy was previously supported, but not anymore.
-  PyPy is slightly recommended over CPython (the "default" Python interpreter), due to improved performance, in the order of 10% for some queries, and even higher for some GraphQL queries.
-However, CPython remains fully supported, and CPython may be the better option for you if it is easier to install on your deployment platform.
 * A recent version of PostgreSQL.
 Versions 9.6, 11.16, 13.7, 15.0 are all
   tested before release.
 11 or higher is strongly recommended, due to faster database migrations during upgrades.